osg-htc/docs/docs/worker-node/install-singularity.md

     enabled but failed to start.
 The only default such service on EL 8 is systemd-hostnamed, and a popular non-default such service is mlocate-updatedb.
-The PrivateNetwork feature can be turned off for a service without modifying an rpm-installed file through a `<service>.d/*.conf` file, for example for systemd-hostnamed:
+The PrivateNetwork feature can be turned off for a service without modifying an RPM-installed file through a `<service>.d/*.conf` file, for example for systemd-hostnamed:

         :::console